selcukcosan/f5-get_inventory/README.md

 ## output File Example
-the output file name format will be f5-get_inventory-export-datetimenow.json When we run the script bigip7 and bigip9 was unreachable.
-So that the information is missing for these unreachable devices.
+the output file name format will be f5-get_inventory-export-datetimenow.json

+When we run the script, bigip7 and bigip9 was unreachable.
+So that the information is missing for these unreachable devices in the output json file.

 ```json
 {